 If the NG-RAN nodes decides to refresh the KMRB-RAN, then the NG-RAN provides a new RANDMBS and also the increased CountMRB value to the authorised UEs over SRB using RRC Re-configuration message.
 Once the parameters required for the key derivation is provided by the NG-RAN, then the UE and the NG-RAN derives new keys (KMBS-RAN, KMRB-enc and KMRB-int).
 The NG-RAN, then establish a new MRB and starts using the new keys to protect the MBS traffic.

 6.13.3 Solution evaluation

-TBD